Star-Spangled Banner (flag): Description

 The flag was stitched from a combination of cotton and dyed English wool bunting.
 It has fifteen horizontal red and white stripes, as well as fifteen white stars in the blue field.
 The two additional stars and stripes, approved by the United States Congress's Flag Act of 1794, represent Vermont and Kentucky's entrance into the Union.
 The stars are arranged in vertical rows, with five horizontal rows of stars, offset, each containing three stars.
 At the time, the practice of adding stripes (in addition to stars) with the induction of a new state had not yet been discontinued.

 The flag originally measured 30 by 42 ft and weighed about 50 lb.
 Each of the fifteen stripes is 2 ft wide, and each of the stars measures about 2 ft in diameter.
 Several feet of fabric have been lost from the flag's fly end, from cuttings that were given away as souvenirs and gifts, as well as from deterioration from continued use.
 It now measures 30 by 34 ft.
 The flag currently has only fourteen stars—the fifteenth star was similarly given as a gift, but its recipient and current whereabouts are unknown.

-A red patch shaped like a chevron, a capital A, or an inverted V "was reportedly sewn onto the flag by Louisa Armistead, widow of the commander of Fort McHenry," according to the Smithsonian.
+A red patch shaped like a capital A was reportedly sewn onto the flag by Louisa Armistead, widow of the commander of Fort McHenry," according to the Smithsonian.